InsaLili/Hololens-Communication/README.md

 ```
 UDPController.cs
 ```
 This file is included in both two folders which is the essence of the communication part.
+When using it, we need to change the IP address to the current one.

 ```
 BTController.cs